 - Allow repeated or prolonged contact with chemicals on the skin;

 - Allow skin to come into contact with contaminated work surfaces, gloves, towels etc.

-- Dry hands thoroughly with soft cotton or paper towel – pay particular attention to finger tips, webs and wrists;
+- Dry hands thoroughly with a soft cotton or paper towel — pay particular attention to fingertips, webs and wrists;

 - Check skin regularly for early signs of dermatitis;

-- Report symptoms to your employer who may need to refer your to an occupational doctor or nurse.
+- Report symptoms to your employer who may need to refer you to an occupational doctor or nurse.